thomhurst/TUnit/docs/docs/tutorial-extras/setup.md

 - `[Before(EachTest)]` methods should NOT be static, and they will be executed repeatedly before each test in their class starts.
 - `[Before(Class)]` methods SHOULD be static, and they will be executed only once, before any test in their class starts.
 - `[Before(Assembly)]` methods SHOULD be static, and they will be executed only once, before any test in their assembly starts.

-- `[Before(EachTestGlobally)]` methods SHOULD be static, and they will be executed repeatedly before each test in their assembly starts.
+- All `[GlobalBefore(...)]` methods SHOULD be static, and they will follow the same behaviour as above, but fire for every test/class/assembly that is being run in the test session.

-Methods will be executed bottom-up, so the base class set ups will execute first and then the inheriting class.
+Methods will be executed bottom-up, so the base class set ups will execute first and then the inheriting classes.

 ```csharp
 using TUnit.Core;